KhaledTC/Leave-Management-System/README.md

 1. About: Simple management system to manage employees leaving process.
 2. How to use:
+    - for the first time you need to add a migration to create the AppDB database, you can do that by:
+        1. in visual studio click view -> other windows -> package manager console
+        2. then enter those two commands
+            - add-migration hello
+            - update-database
+        3. and you are done!
     - The system starts with admin user (Username: admin, Password: admin).
     - With admin, you can add/delete, or even change roles of users.
     - There are two roles for users, Employee and Manager.